 The following are some tips you can follow to optimize your bids and generate maximum ROI.

-1. Don’t be afraid to test out different bid strategies to choose the right one.
+1. Don’t be afraid to test different bid strategies to choose the right one

-2. Don’t always aim for the top spot.
+2. Don’t exclusively aim for the top spot

 The absolute top of search results is prime real estate in SEO and PPC.